p-ssanders/rabbitmq-demo/README.md

 auto-delete (queue that has had at least one consumer is deleted when last consumer unsubscribes).

-The integration tests use an embedded [Apache Qpid](https://qpid.apache.org/) AMQP broker to obviate the need for a dedicated AMQP broker, or network connectivity.
+The integration tests use an embedded [Apache Qpid](https://qpid.apache.org/) AMQP broker to obviate the need for a dedicated AMQP broker, or network connectivity for automated tests.

 ##  Build